rhel-labs/instruqt/image-mode-day2/02-switch-an-image/assignment.md

 Click on the [button label="VM console" background="#ee0000" color="#c7c7c7"](tab-2) tab.

 > [!NOTE]
-> You may need to tap `enter` to wake up the console, you should still be logged in as `core`
+> You may need to tap `enter` to wake up the console.
+You should still be logged in as `core`

 The new images we pushed to the registry didn't use the `latest` tag, so they won't be seen as an update by `bootc`.
 Notice there's nothing after the name `test-bootc` in the output.